-While I make Parsley Potatoes with butter, these gluten free potatoes can easily be made vegan by substituting 1/2 cup coconut, canola, olive, or sunflower oil for the butter in the recipe.
-Parsley Potatoes are healthy and low calorie and a much better alternative for those trying to lose or maintain weight than serving Stuffed Baked Potatoes that are drenched in sour cream, cream cheese, cheddar cheese, butter, bacon, and all the other toppings they usually have.
-While those ingredients taste delicious, they do have a way of catching up with you after awhile.
+I make Parsley Potatoes with butter and a few seasonings.
+These gluten free potatoes can easily be made vegan by substituting avocado oil for the butter in the recipe.
+Parsley Potatoes are healthy and low calorie.
+They’re also a much better alternative for those trying to lose or maintain weight.
+I enjoy eating Stuffed Baked Potatoes that are drenched in sour cream, cream cheese, cheddar cheese, butter and bacon.
+While those ingredients taste delicious, they also pile on the calories.
+That sure has a way of catching up with you after awhile.

-If you’re looking for a quick and easy side dish to serve with beef, chicken, fish, or pork, then consider making up a batch of Parsley Potatoes.
+I like making Parsley Potatoes as an easy side dish to serve with beef, chicken, fish or pork.
 I served them with Grilled Rosemary Swordfish last week and they were so tasty together.
-If you make this dish, it is so much better to use fresh parsley rather than dried, and a bunch of parsley usually only runs about 50 cents in the grocery store.
+If you make this dish, it is so much better to use fresh parsley rather than dried.
+A bunch of parsley usually only runs about 50 cents in the grocery store.
 Parsley Potatoes are a wonderful, economical side dish your whole family is sure to enjoy.

-These potatoes are not only easy to make up, they’re healthy, low calorie, gluten free and easily vegan if you substitute oil for the butter in the recipe.
+These potatoes are so easy to make up.
+They’re also healthy, low calorie, gluten free and clean eating.
+You can make them vegan if you substitute avocado oil for the butter in the recipe.

 Here’s what I did.

-Add fresh parsley.
-Allow the butter to melt a little bit before stirring–or just move the butter around and not the potatoes.
+Add butter, salt, pepper and parsley.
+Allow the butter to melt a little bit before stirring.
+Or just move the butter around and not the potatoes.
 The heat from the cooked potatoes will melt the butter quickly.
 (Or simply melt the butter in the microwave and pour in!)

-Stir potatoes to combine.
+Stir potatoes very gently to combine.
 Garnish with more fresh, torn parsley if desired.